Mrs. Epstein has soft scrambled eggs, fruit, hash browns, smoked salmon and black forest ham, crunchy stack of wheat toast. We go at it like refugees.

 “North and east of Albuquerque New Mexico near the Sandia Mountain range.”

-“You are saying customers fly into Albuquerque, then are picked up at some point and driven to the, what?”
+“You are saying customers fly into Albuquerque, picked up at some point and driven to the, what?”

 “How many kids?”